tulasi-gh21/hate-speech-detection-matlab/README.md

 ![Research](https://img.shields.io/badge/Research-MSc_Dissertation-purple)

 ## 📖 Project Overview
-This is my *Master's Dissertation* project from the *University of East London, implementing an automated hate speech detection system for social media using **MATLAB.
+This is my *Master's Dissertation project* from the *University of East London, implementing an automated hate speech detection system for social media using **MATLAB.
 The system classifies text into three categories: **hateful, **offensive, and **neutral*.

 ## 📊 Results (From My Dissertation)
+| Model | Accuracy …
+[6:42 pm, 15/12/2025] Tulasi G H: # Hate Speech Detection on Social Media Using MATLAB

+## 📊 Results Summary
 | Model | Accuracy | Precision | Recall | F1-Score | AUC-ROC |
 |-------|----------|-----------|--------|----------|---------|
 | *Support Vector Machine (SVM)* | *99.18%* | 0.986 | 1.000 | 0.993 | 1.000 |
 | *Naive Bayes* | 50.14% | 0.877 | 0.459 | 0.602 | 0.573 |

-*Key Findings:*
-- SVM achieved *99.18% accuracy* with perfect recall (1.000) for hateful and offensive content
-- Perfect AUC-ROC score of *1.000* demonstrating excellent class separation
-- Naive Bayes struggled due to its independence assumption in natural language
+## 📖 Project Overview
+This Master's Dissertation project from the University of East London implements a hate speech detection system for social media using MATLAB.
+The system classifies text into three categories: *hateful, **offensive, and **neutral*.

 ## 🛠️ Technologies Used
 - *Programming Language:* MATLAB R2023b